CarCareTruth Score

 CarCareTruth publishes the cited sources verbatim and does not advise what action a user should take.
 Consult the full SDS before use.

-“2-EHN at 50-75% with mixture-level H332 (harmful if inhaled).
-Outdoor pour adequate per SDS §8; garage or enclosed fueling area concentrates vapors from the aromatic naphtha and 2-EHN carrier.”
+2-EHN at 50-75% with mixture-level inhalation warning; the category rubric treats 2-EHN at or above 5% with this classification as the recommended-tier default.
+Outdoor pour is adequate per SDS §8; a closed garage or covered fueling area concentrates vapor from the aromatic naphtha and 2-EHN carrier.

 U.S. regulatory standard